Malcolm Marshall: International debut

-Marshall made his test début in the second test against India at Bangalore on 15 December 1978.
-He immediately developed a career-long antipathy to Dilip Vengsarkar due to his aggressive appealing.
-Despite doing little of note in the three Tests he played on that tour, he did take 37 wickets in all first-class games, and Hampshire saw enough in him to take him on as their overseas player as a successor to Andy Roberts for 1979, remaining with the county until 1993.
-He was in West Indies' World Cup squad, but did not play a match in the tournament.
-Hampshire were not doing well at the time, but nevertheless he took 47 first-class wickets, as well as picking up 5–13 against Glamorgan in the John Player League.
+Marshall made his test debut in the second test against India at Bangalore on 15 December 1978.
+He made little impact in the three Tests he played on that tour.
+Meanwhile, he took 37 wickets in first-class cricket, and was signed by Hampshire as their overseas player and successor to Andy Roberts for 1979, remaining with the county until 1993.
+He was selected in the West Indies' World Cup-winning squad, but did not play in the tournament.
+Despite Hampshire's poor form, Marshall took 47 wickets, including 5–13 against Glamorgan in the John Player League.

-Marshall came to prominence in 1980, when in the third Test at Old Trafford he accounted for Mike Gatting, Brian Rose, and Peter Willey in short order to spark an England collapse, although the match was eventually drawn despite Marshall taking 3–36 (and 2–116 in the second innings).
-After 1980/81 he was out of the Test side for two years, but an excellent 1982 season with Hampshire when he took 134 wickets at under 16 apiece, including a career-best 8–71 against Worcestershire, saw him recalled and thereafter he remained a fixture until the end of his international career.
-As of 2022 Marshall's performance in 1982 remains the highest haul of first-class wickets by any bowler in an English season for over fifty years, since a reduction in the annual number of County Championship matches in 1969.
+Marshall came to prominence in 1980, when in the third Test against England at Old Trafford he dismissed Mike Gatting, Brian Rose, and Peter Willey in quick succession to spark an England collapse, although the match was eventually drawn.
+Marshall finished with figures of 3–36 in the first innings and 2–116 in the second.
+After 1980/81, he was left out of the Test side for two years, but had an excellent 1982 season with Hampshire, taking 134 wickets at an average of under 16, including a career-best 8–71 against Worcestershire.
+That performance saw him recalled to the West Indies team, in which he remained until the end of his international career.
+As of 2026, Marshall's 134 wickets in the 1982 season remains the highest number of first-class wickets taken by any bowler in an English season since a reduction in the annual number of County Championship matches in 1969.

-In seven successive Test series from 1982/83 to 1985/86 he took 21 or more wickets each time, in the last five of them averaging under 20.
-His most productive series in this period was the 1983/84 rubber against India, when he claimed 33 wickets as well as averaging 34 with the bat and making his highest Test score of 92 at Kanpur.
-A few months later he took five in an innings twice at home against Australia.
-In 1982, he signed a one-year contract with Melbourne Sub-District side Moorabbin and he eventually became the first active international cricketer to sign up for the Sub-District league.
+Marshall took 21 or more wickets in each of seven successive Test series from 1982/83 to 1985/86, averaging under 20 in the last five.
+His most productive series in this period was the 1983/84 series against India, in which he took 33 wickets as well as averaging 34 with the bat and making his highest Test score of 92 at Kanpur.
+A few months later, two five-wicket hauls at home against Australia.
+In 1982, he signed a one-year contract with Melbourne Sub-District side Moorabbin, becoming the first active international cricketer to sign for a team in the Sub-District league.
 Marshall was reportedly approached by the Moorabbin officials during the first test match between Australia and West Indies at Melbourne after learning that Marshall was interested in playing domestic cricket in Australia.
-At the peak of his career, he turned down an offer of US$1 million to join a rebel West Indies team on a tour to South Africa, still suffering international sporting isolation due to apartheid.
+He turned down an offer of US$1 million to join a rebel West Indies team on a tour to South Africa, who were still suffering international sporting isolation due to apartheid.